-Are you ready to grow squash in your Phoenix garden?
-Find out when to plant, how to take care of and when to harvest squash in Arizona.
+So, are you ready to fill your garden beds (and your plates) with delicious homegrown squash?
+Let’s explore when to plant, how to care for, and when to harvest squash in gardening zone 9b.

 Phoenix Gardening Steps: Grow Squash

-How to Plant & Grow Squash in Phoenix
+When to Plant & How to Grow Squash

 Squash are warm season plants.
 They take a lot of space in a garden, however they also produce a lot, Plant squash in the months of July, August, February, March and April.